wonambi-python/wonambi/docs/source/gui/analysis.rst

 To obtain a summary spectral plot, averaging all segments and channels, check ``Plot mean spectrum``.
 To obtain a parametrization of the periodic components of the signal using the FOOOF algorithm (Haller et al., 2018), check ``Parametrize``.

+**Options**

+This box controls the data export options, as well as pre-processing.

+``Pre-process``: if checked, the raw data will be processed according to the options selected in the Pre-processing box, before frequency analyses are applied.

+``Full-spectrum``: if checked, the full frequency spectrum will be exported in CSV format, with the suffix '_freq.csv'.
+Rows are segments and columns are sample frequencies from 0 to the Nyquist frequency.

+``Band-limited``: if checked, band-limited power will be computed for the bands specified in the Define bands box. results will be exported in CSV format, with the suffix '_band.csv'.
+Rows are segments and columns are bands.

+``Plot mean spectrum``: if checked, a summary spectral plot will be displayed, averaging all segments.

+``Parametrize``: if checked, the resulting spectrum will be analyzed using the FOOOF algorithm (Haller et al., 2018).
+Results will be exported to CSV format, with the suffix '_fooof.csv'.

 ..
 NOTE::
-   The mean spectrum can only be obtained if each transformed segment has the same number of frequency bins, i.e. the same frequency granularity.
+   The full spectrum, mean spectrum plot and FOOOF parametrization can only be obtained if each transformed segment has the same number of frequency bins, i.e. the same frequency granularity.
    Frequency granularity is set by the FFT length, which in a simple periodogram is equal to the segment length.
    As a result, it is not possible to obtain the mean of a simple periodogram if the input segments vary in length, as would likely be the case if analyzing events or longest runs.
    There are a few workarounds: